Transporting Experimental Results with Entropy Balancing: Acknowledgments

 \section{Acknowledgments}

 \textbf{Funding information:} This research was supported in part by the US Department of Veterans Affairs Award IK2-CX001907-01.
-Seth A. Berkowitz's role in the research reported in this publication was supported by the National Institute Of Diabetes And Digestive And Kidney Diseases of the National Institutes of Health under Award Number K23DK109200.
+S.A.
+Berkowitz's role in the research reported in this publication was supported by the National Institute Of Diabetes And Digestive And Kidney Diseases of the National Institutes of Health under Award Number K23DK109200.
+D. Ghosh's role reported in the publication was supported by NSF DMS-1914937.

 \textbf{Disclaimer:} This manuscript will be submitted to the Department of Biostatistics and Informatics in the Colorado School of Public Health, University of Colorado Anschutz Medical Campus, in partial fulfillment of the requirements for the degree of Doctor of Philosophy in Biostatistics for Kevin P. Josey.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health or the United States Department of Veterans Affairs.